freealise/freealise/politics/README.md

 credits inline as links to sources
 fair use applies to AI !
 temperature parameter has to be exposed to user (like control over a gamble)
+specialized models, with better user control over performance (at the very least the temperature parameter) are a better fit for a task (as opposed to humans who usually need a more general education)
+AI is ok for internal brainstorming and prototyping, the results of which are supervised by competent humans and don't end up in the final product

 law against paid religious books and cults